jronallo/microdata_schemaorg_example/source/code4lib.html.md

 depending on who you ask) has brought a lot of changes to web authoring.
 Amongst all the buzz about HTML5 (some of which is not even part of the HTML spec), HTML5 Microdata, a new semantic markup syntax that *is* part of the HTML standard, often went overlooked.

-HTML elements often have some semantics.
+HTML elements often have
+some semantics.
 For example, an `ol` element is an ordered list, and by default gets rendered with numbers for the list items.
 With HTML5 we also have new semantic elements like `header`, `nav`, `article`, and `footer` that allow more expressiveness for page authors.
 A bunch of `div`s with various class names is no longer the way to divide up so much content.
 These new elements also enable new tools and better services.
-Browser plugins can pull out the article for a cleaner reading experience, or search engines to give more weight to the `article` content rather than the advertising sidebar.
+Browser plugins can pull out the text of the article for a cleaner reading experience, or search engines can give more weight to the `article` content rather than the advertising in the sidebar.

-While these new elements provide useful extra information about the content, they provide no deeper understanding of what the `article` is *about*.
+While these new elements provide useful extra information about the sections of content, they provide no deeper understanding of what the `article` is *about*.
 In many cases you are probably using a nicely normalized relational database or an XML document with a lot of